antipetrov/link_short/README.md

 When a user comes with the short code from before, it is decoded back info primary key and the URL is selected from DB using this primary key.

-## To improve
-1. To make this all extendable, `shard_id` is baked into every short code.
-This should allow several backends with differtent shard_id (shard_id is set in config for each backend) and separate databases to store more codes and handle more traffic.
-This would require some additions to routing logic - short codes from another shard should be redirected to other backend.
-Probably this would require some separate routing backends in front of this one on the same codebase.
-2. Stat-events need to be cleaned-up - for now itcan be done with `cli.py stat-cleanup` with old-fashioned crontab.
-There may be a more elegant way to do it.
-3. Changing short-code-generation parameters in config is dangerous - with existing db old codes will not be decoded.
-Might be a good idea to store short codes in database for manual recovery in disaster.
-4. Logging is required.
-5. Tests are too basic now.
-Need more unittests.

 ## Requirements
 Tested with `Python 3.9.7` &amp; `Postgres 13`